samh/packer-templates/README.md

 ### Invoke Tasks
 There is an [Invoke](http://www.pyinvoke.org/) script (`tasks.py`) for running common tasks.

+*To use invoke from PyCharm (possibly also other IDEs), create run configurations with the "Module name" set to `invoke`.*

 First activate the virtualenv so Invoke is available:

     $ pipenv shell